 The past few months with the 5000 have been a learning experience.
 This was my first ABC watch, and the instruction manual is thick, so I knew I had a bit of a learning curve ahead of me.
 Today, I’m thrilled about what the watch has to offer, and I’m also disappointed by a few things I didn’t expect.
 However, I think the most important thing to note is that I continue to wear it during all of my hikes, jogs, and outdoorsy adventures.
 It’s a great companion, it’s fun to play with, it’s very durable, and it clearly has a lot of love put into it.
 With that in mind, I would like to discuss some things about the watch that could be improved.

 First of all, the biggest complaint I have with the watch is that the altimeter relies on barometric pressure for 100% of its readings.
 You don’t have to be a meteorologist to know that changes in barometric pressure don’t always indicate altitude changes.
 You could be sitting at your desk while a storm starts to move in.
 Your ABC barometer will drop, and your altitude will be reflected on the watch as increasing, even if you sit there at your desk through the whole storm.
 I knew about this before I bought the watch, but I didn’t expect it to be as bad as I have experienced.
-Generally I will calibrate the watch’s altimeter to my home’s altitude, and regardless of whether I take it out and about, on a hike, or just leave it on a table at home, it will be 40-500 ft off in a matter of days.
-Before purchasing this watch, cruising the interwebs yielded testimonies of inaccuracies far less that 500ft off in a few days, so this took me by surprise.
+Generally, I will calibrate the watch’s altimeter to my home’s altitude, and regardless of whether I take it out and about, on a hike, or just leave it on a table at home, it will be 40-500 ft off in a matter of days.
+Before purchasing this watch, cruising the interwebs yielded testimonies of inaccuracies far less than 500ft off in a few days, so this took me by surprise.
 Sometimes the altimeter is very accurate, other times it is way off.
 You can rely on the PAW5000-1 altimeter about as much as you can predict the weather because they are directly related.

-The altimeter can be calibrated as much as you want, but in my experience it will only stay accurate for a few hours, maybe a day if you’re lucky.
+The altimeter can be calibrated as much as you want, but in my experience, it will only stay accurate for a few hours, maybe a day if you’re lucky.
 From then on out, it will just fluctuate all over the place.
 For instance, I have used this watch on vertical day hikes, and desert jogs several times, and the watch provides accurate readings throughout.
 At the end of the trips, the watch is consistently 20-60 feet off, which isn’t that bad considering the variables.
 Then, after getting in/out of a car/house and letting the barometer take readings of pressure systems entering/leaving the valley, it gets downright inaccurate.
 This is just part of having an ABC watch that can’t lock the barometer:

 The inconsistent altitude readings can be frustrating when they are 200+ feet off, so I generally only reference the watches altimeter when I have recently calibrated it.
 Ok, you get it, moving on.

 Beyond the altimeter, there’s a lot of things about the PAW5000-1 that I would recommend that Casio improve.
-These are not necessarily deal breakers as much as they are gripes, but they are important to note.
-For some people it might make the difference between a good product and an exceptional one.
+These are not necessarily deal-breakers as much as they are gripes, but they are important to note.
+For some people, it might make the difference between a good product and an exceptional one.

 - The countdown timer is limited to a maximum of 1 hr.
 I see no reason for this limitation.
 If the timer was increased to 24 hours, this feature would be infinitely more valuable.